Home » Sony PlayStation » Twisted Metal 2 Review (Sony PlayStation, 1996)

 Littered throughout each arena are a host of other weapons and items too.
 Gathering these up is a huge part of winning in Twisted Metal 2 because your only tool with unlimited use is the weak dual machine guns equipped on every vehicle.
 You have basic items such as turbo boost, health, and missiles that fire in a straight line.
 More rarely you’ll encounter homing missiles, napalms, bombs, remote mines and more.
 Unfortunately this means you’ll spend a good portion of every match zooming around building your inventory of tools and avoiding your foes.
 This lends itself to replaying the game as you memorize locations, but it can be repetitive.
 Some arenas feature destructible environments but this is pretty limited.
 In the ice stage you even have sections of the level that break away from the rest.
 The design is pretty limited and most arenas aren’t very big, but I feel like the developers did a good job of making use of what space they had.

 In a game based around driving you would expect the controls to feel like, well, driving.
 Unfortunately that’s not the case.
 Twisted Metal 2 feels both like you’re moving through molasses and over ice at the same time.
 I realize this was released before the dual shock and you’re limited to a directional pad, but it’s almost unacceptable how bad things are.
 A nudge on either direction can often send you spinning until you’re facing the opposite direction.
-Aiming your weapon while manuevering around hazards is almost impossible due to the imprecise steering.
+Aiming your weapon while maneuvering around hazards is almost impossible due to the imprecise steering.
 This is something I remember complaining about back at the time of release so it’s not just an issue with the game being dated.
 Moreover the developers gave all cars a list of special moves and it just doesn’t make much sense.
 You can make your vehicle jump, or shoot an ice beam, but it feels largely unnecessary.
 This would be forgivable if it could be ignored, but unfortunately your opponents will constantly freeze you leaving your character open to attacks.
 Street Fighter-like button inputs just don’t make sense in a vehicular combat game.

 Cars battle it out atop the skyscrapers in New York City.